 7. Read the finished text out loud (ideally to an audience)

 After you have translated and edited your text, read aloud what you have written.
 It is a good practice with any translation – being a great way to polish the style, edit out any repetition you have not noticed before, improve readability etc. However, while it is not strictly necessary in standard translation, it is an absolute must in audio guide translation.
 Your text will be read out loud and recorded, so you need to help make that process as smooth as possible.
 If your tongue gets twisted while reading a sentence, try to rephrase that part.
-Cut out or divide the sentences which are most challenging to read aloud, rephrase instances of alliteration, pay particular attention to bits of text that are tricky to pronounce because of a cluster of difficult sounds, etc. Remember: if you stumble reading aloud your own text, it’s quite likely that the voice artist will stumble, too.
+Simplify or divide the sentences which are most challenging to read aloud, rephrase instances of alliteration, pay particular attention to bits of text that are tricky to pronounce because of a cluster of difficult sounds, etc. Remember: if you stumble reading aloud your own text, it’s quite likely that the voice artist will stumble, too.

 A very useful thing to do is to read your text to an audience, if you can, especially if you have a version addressed to children.
 This way you can test drive it – see how your audience responds to what they hear.
 Do they follow the story easily?
 Do they understand what they hear?
 Are they bored, do they find it difficult to focus?
 And – above all – are they entertained?
 Remember: your audience came to the museum or tourist attraction to escape, explore, have fun and learn something new.
 They are most likely on holiday or have a day off and want to relax, so that this fun, entertaining aspect is an important thing to keep in mind.
-It should have already been taken care of in the source language, but you need to make sure that it is also conveyed in your target language – of course in a way which is culturally appropriate and which respects conventions your target reader expects and is familiar and comfortable with.
+It should have already been taken care of in the source language, but you need to make sure that it is also conveyed in your target language – of course in a way which is culturally appropriate and which respects the conventions your target reader expects and is familiar and comfortable with.